HOW TO PLAN A SUCCESSFUL EXHIBITION

-By now you know when you’re event will be taking place and should have some idea of the number of staff you need to attend your exhibition – even if you still don’t exactly know who those people will be.
+By now you know when your event will be taking place and should have some idea of the number of staff you need to attend your exhibition – even if you still don’t exactly know who those people will be.
 You can book your rooms earlier, but don’t leave it later than this.
-You’ll want to ensure you get the best hotel that is either close by or easily accessible to the venue – before all the rooms are sold out.
+You’ll want to ensure you get the best hotel that is easily accessible to the venue – before all the rooms are sold out.

 Even if you’re not 100% certain what you need, book your rooms now anyway.
 Most chain hotels give you the option to book in advance and make cancellations without any cost – so if you choose this option and have to change plans, you won’t have lost out.

 Decide which members of your staff will be attending the event and what their role will be.
 Remember the people you choose for your stand will be representing your business.